Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

 \section{Experiments}

 We evaluate the proposed variance-gated ensemble framework on MNIST, SVHN, CIFAR-10, and CIFAR-100 using convolutional backbones and ensemble configurations commonly employed in uncertainty estimation.
 For MNIST we use a LeNet-5 style network, while for SVHN and CIFAR-10/100 we use WideResNet-28-10.
-Experiments consider MCD, LLE, and their hybrid variants MCD-LLE, with and without VGN.
+Experiments consider DE, MCD, LLE, and the hybrid variant MCD-LLE, with VGN applied where it is well-defined.
+VGN is a training-time normalization layer that requires distinct, trainable ensemble members.
+It applies to DE-VGN and LLE-VGN, but is not defined for MCD or the hybrid MCD-LLE, whose ensemble diversity is produced by stochastic dropout passes rather than separately trainable members.
+Since DE/DE-VGN require training $M$ independent networks, we evaluate them at $M=5$, consistent with~\cite{Lakshminarayanan:2017a}; LLE/LLE-VGN and MCD/MCD-LLE are evaluated across $M \in \{5, 10, 100\}$. \autoref{tab:component-framework} maps each component to the ensemble frameworks it applies to, together with the ensemble sizes evaluated.

 Models are trained using the Adam optimizer with early stopping, and all results are averaged over three trials with different random seeds.
 We compare VGMU against entropy-based EU (mutual information) and recent information-theoretic baselines, including EPKL and EPJS pairwise divergence measures.
 For variance-gated variants, the classwise gating parameter $\mathbf{k}$ is learned end-to-end.
 Uncertainty scores were assessed \textit{via} rank-based agreement with baseline methods (Spearman’s $\rho$ and Kendall’s $\tau$), Cumulative Area Under the Curve (AUC$_c$) for uncertainty mass concentration, and margin–variance geometry visualizations.
 Predictive performance and calibration are reported using accuracy, F1-score, Expected Calibration Error (ECE), and ensemble diversity.
-Complete network specifications, training protocols, evaluation definitions, and implementation details are provided in~\hyperref[sec:supp-implementation]{SI~\ref{sec:supp-implementation}}, and additional results for MNIST and SVHN appear in~\hyperref[sec:supp-additional-results]{SI~\ref{sec:supp-additional-results}}.
-MNIST and SVHN are included as complementary benchmarks to provide uncertainty behavior in low-noise and image settings.